|Devin Kawaoka||Acting, Script Analysis|

-A lighter class schedule allows the playwrights to devote more of teir time to writing.
-Classes are scheduled two times per week and are supplemented by individual consultations with their instructor.
 Students generate new short plays every week, in addition to in-class exercises, reading and analyzing contemporary plays, and sitting in on rehearsals with the professional company.
-At the end of the summer, the playwrights will rehearse and present a selection of their work with actors from the company and outside directors.
 Additional classes in acting, movement, Soundpainting, and a round table discussion of the Powerhouse season support these sessions.
+At the end of the summer, the playwrights will present a selection of their work with actors from the company, developed in tandem with members of the directing program.

 Playwrights are also assigned observerships of the rehearsal process for both training company and professional company productions.
 Each playwright will have the opportunity to work alongside one of the productions in the Powerhouse season, observing their process as they tackle the challenges of bringing a new project to life.

 Master Classes for all disciplines are scheduled based upon the availability of visiting artists and professionals who are on campus working on various projects.

 Some of the members of the Powerhouse professional company who have shared their time through master classes and/or talkback sessions designed exclusively for training program include: